 4.3.3 Where one of the above has occurred, but due to mitigating circumstances, involuntary DIP Off-Boarding is deemed not to be appropriate, other actions shall be considered such as suspension, action pursuant to an Industry Code, or referral to the Authority for enforcement action.

-4.3.4 Where the DIP Manager determines, that a DIP User is to be removed from the DIP they shall inform the relevant Code Bodies and for them to raise any objection to the DIP User’s removal from the DIP.
+4.3.4 Where the DIP Manager determines that a DIP User is to be removed from the DIP, they shall inform the relevant Code Bodies for them to raise any objection to the DIP User’s removal from the DIP.

 4.3.5 The DIP Manager, in conjunction with Code Bodies and (if applicable) the departing DIP User, shall agree the date for revocation of access and any actions that may be required prior to the DIP departure date (including any actions by other DIP Users to mitigate the Off-Boarding DIP User’s departure).